 6. Cured Meats

-Aside from jerky, other cured meats can also excellent for your hikes.
+Aside from jerky, other cured meats can also be excellent for your hikes.
 Salami, pepperoni, and summer sausage all come in shelf-stable options, and all provide a variety of fat and protein.

 7. Low Carb Yogurt Pops

 This is an odd one, but we like it.
 Most brands of yogurt are usually a no-go on a keto diet, but Two Good yogurt makes it an accessible option.
-Each 5.3 ounce container of Two Good yogurt contains 80 calories and 3 grams of net carbs (including 2 grams of naturally occurring sugar in the milk used to make the yogurt).
+Each 5.3-ounce container of Two Good yogurt contains 80 calories and 3 grams of net carbs (including 2 grams of naturally occurring sugar in the milk used to make the yogurt).
 This can fit into an overall balanced keto diet.

 Now, yogurt may not seem the most practical for taking along on a hike, but here’s how you can get clever: Take the yogurt and freeze it in popsicle tubes.
-You can pack these to take with you, and they’ll slowly defrost, keeping your yogurt snack good for a couple hours.
-It can make a refreshing cool snack to eat a little bit into your hike (just don’t wait too long to enjoy it).
+You can pack these to take with you, and they’ll slowly defrost, keeping your yogurt snack good for a couple of hours.
+It can make a refreshingly cool snack to eat a little bit into your hike (just don’t wait too long to enjoy it).

 8. Keto Trail Mixes